gardener/landscapercli/docs/commands/container_deployer/add_container_di.md

 During the first 5 minutes you can already see the import data.
 After about five minutes you should also be able to see the output data in the file `$EXPORTS_PATH`.

-## Todo

-- Docu
-  - integrate target-cluster
-  - integrate other stuff like data in blueprint, component-descriptor, etc.

-- Implementation
-  - access to images in secured OCI registry

-- integration tests